Dollar shuffles higher, shares bask near peaks

 “The world wants to get itself short sterling,” said Societe Generale’s Kit Juckes.
 “I don’t think it will last, a two-week delay to easing restrictions, that really is very temporary.”

-A far broader trend saw overall currency market volatility fall to its lowest since the peak of COVID angst last March. read more The equity market's so-called "fear gauge", the VIX, (.VIX) was not far off either.
+A far broader trend saw overall currency market volatility fall to its lowest since the peak of COVID angst last March.
+The equity market’s so-called “fear gauge”, the VIX, was not far off either.

-Overnight in Asia, Tokyo's Nikkei 225 (.N225) had inched down 0.2% as losses in market heavyweights offset gains for drugmakers after Eisai Co's (4523.T) Alzheimer drug had received U.S. regulatory approval.

 Among the main commodities, oil prices lost ground as lingering concerns about the fragile state of the global recovery were heightened by data showing China’s oil imports fell in May.